project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/134-troy-carter-and-patrick-leung-on-preventing-speculative-boom-around-the-5t-carbon-potential-of-degraded-land.md

 ---
-title: 134 Troy Carter and Patrick Leung on preventing speculative boom around the $5T carbon potential of degraded land
+title: 134 Troy Carter And Patrick Leung On Preventing Speculative Boom Around The 5t Carbon Potential Of Degraded Land
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-10-05)